delphictech/expo-template/functions/README.md

 npm i -D ts-jest @types/jest or yarn add --dev ts-jest @types/jest npx ts-jest config:init or yarn ts-jest config:init
 ```
 7. If you are testing offline or using more than just the functions emulator, please download the java SDK.
-These emulators were build with java and needs this installed to run.
+These emulators were built with java and need this installed to run.
 [Here](https://www.oracle.com/java/technologies/downloads/#jdk19-windows) is the link and just download and install the Java SE Development Kit onto your machine.
-We recomend using the  exe file for a quick and easy install.
+Use the exe file for a quick and easy install.
 Once that is done you may want to test your emulator by starting it with the command in section 10.
 8. Set up your test (offline only, see 9 for online).
 Make a new folder under your functions folder called test.
 In this make your test file(index.offline.test.ts or js).
-Copy and paste code down below into your new file.
+Copy and paste the code down below into your new file.
 Make sure to edit the fields below to match your projects.
 ```bash
 import 'jest';
 import * as admin from 'firebase-admin';